thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 | 3      | asyncPostBackTimeout || 600 |
 | 14     | formAction || frmSearch.aspx |

-Immediately we can see that the HTML results for the form submission are contained in `ctl00_ContentPlaceHolder1_pnlgrdSearchResult`
+Immediately we can see that the HTML results for the form submission are contained in the content for the `ctl00_ContentPlaceHolder1_pnlgrdSearchResult` variable.
-(the Content for the first entry in the table).

 If you inspect the HTML of the results in your browser you'll see that the ID matches the `id` attribute of the div where the results are dynamically injected.

 {% highlight html %}
 <div id='ctl00_ContentPlaceHolder1_pnlgrdSearchResult'>
-  ( HTML gets inserted here from AJAX response )
+  ( Here's where the HTML gets inserted from the AJAX response )
 </div>
-g{% endhighlight %}
+{% endhighlight %}

-The response is basically an instruction to update the div with id `ctl00_ContentPlaceHolder1_pnlgrdSearchResult` with the data in the Content column.
+The response is basically an instruction to update `div#ctl00_ContentPlaceHolder1_pnlgrdSearchResult` with the data in the Content column.

-However, the content is only for the first page of all the results.
+The content though is only for the first page of the results.
 If there are more than 20 results in all, then you have to use the pager at the bottom to click to the next page of results.

 I mention this because it means we also need to pay attention to the `__VIEWSTATE` variable in the above table.
-The contents of the `__VIEWSTATE` will be sent when we click on page number links as you'll see in just a moment.
+The contents of `__VIEWSTATE` will be sent when we click on page number links as you'll see in just a moment.

 For now, let's look at the HTML results.